 By monitoring LTV, you can understand how worthwhile your customer success efforts are.
 If LTV is increasing, it’s a sign that customers are happy with your product and want to keep using it.

-Calculating your customer lifetime value is relatively straightforward.
+Calculating your LTV is relatively straightforward.
 You simply need to multiply the average revenue per user (ARPU) by the length of time they are expected to remain a customer.

 LTV = ARPU x Customer Lifetime